chengzhuzhang94/Local-Signal-Detection/README.md

 - The file `github_numerical_simulation` is for simulation code for the case when the response variable is continuous.

-- The file `github_Poisson_simulation2.m` is for the case when the response variable follows a Poisson distribution.
+- The file `github_Poisson_simulation.m` is for the case when the response variable follows a Poisson distribution.

-- And `github_BJ.m` and `github_BJ_plots.m` are for the case when we use Beijing housing price as the application of our proposed method.
+- And `github_BJ_ver_2.m` is for the case when we use Beijing housing price as the application of our proposed method.
 Specifically, the relation between Matlab code and plots are listed as below

 The script `github_numerical_simulation.m` generates: `TRI-BIC.jpg`, `TRI-DEN.jpg`, `TRI-SPARSE.jpg`, `TRI-UNIF.jpg`, `Fig - Estimated Zero Regions of Continuous Simulation.jpg`, `Fig - MCR of Continuous Simulation.jpg`.